grpc/proposal/A66-otel-stats.md

 // Client applications interested in instrumenting their grpc.ClientConn should
 // pass the dial option returned from this function as a dial option to
 // grpc.Dial().
-//
-// For the metrics supported by this instrumentation code, a user needs to
-// specify the client metrics to record in metrics options.
-A user also needs to
-// provide an implementation of a MeterProvider.
-If the passed in Meter Provider
-// does not have the view configured for an individual metric turned on, the API
-// call in this component will create a default view for that metric. func DialOption(mo MetricsOptions) grpc.DialOption {}
+func DialOption(mo MetricsOptions) grpc.DialOption {}

 // ServerOption returns a server option which enables OpenTelemetry